Cathy's Gluten Free

 How do you make a gluten-free cake more moist?

-Gluten free cakes can be dry if you make them with a recipe intended for wheat flour.
-Generally a gluten free cake needs more oil or butter to keep it moist.
+Gluten-free cakes can be dry if you make them with a recipe intended for wheat flour.
+Generally a gluten-free cake needs more oil or butter and more liquid to keep it moist.

 How do you keep a gluten-free cake from sinking?